vedant-kakde/ANSIBLE-PLAYBOOK-DOCKER-WEBSERVER/README.md

 # ANSIBLE-PLAYBOOK-DOCKER-WEBSERVER
-🔰Wrote an Ansible PlayBook that does the  following operations in the managed nodes:
+🔰Wrote an Ansible PlayBook that does the  following operations in the managed nodes: <br>
-🔹 Configure Docker
+🔹 Configure Docker <br>
-🔹 Start and enable Docker services
+🔹 Start and enable Docker services <br>
-🔹 Pull the httpd server image from the Docker Hub
+🔹 Pull the httpd server image from the Docker Hub <br>
-🔹 Run the docker container and expose it to the public 🔹 Copy the html code in /var/www/html directory and start the web server
+🔹 Run the docker container and expose it to the public <br>
+🔹 Copy the html code in /var/www/html directory and start the web server